 In September 2001, the State of Ohio Supplemental Upper Payment Limit program for Public Hospitals (UPL) was approved by the Centers for Medicare and Medicaid Services (CMS).
 This program provides access to available federal funding up to 100% of the Medicare upper payment limits for inpatient hospital services rendered by Ohio Public Hospitals to Ohio Medicaid consumers.
-The Hospital recognized \$547,874 in UPL payments in 2019, which are reflected in net patient service revenue.
+The Hospital recognized \$547,874 and \$806,533 in UPL payments in 2019 and 2018, respectively, which are reflected in net patient service revenue.
 Additionally, the Hospital received 2020 UPL payments in advance which are reflected in the Statements of Net Position as unearned revenue.
 These amounts are recognized as revenue in the year to which they relate.